 Ongoing Reading Assessment

 Children’s progress in reading is regularly monitored and they are assessed against the PM benchmarking scheme to decide if they are ready for the next level.
-Alongside keeping records of every child’s 1:1 teacher led read we assess children on the reading and writing of Ladybird and Butterfly high frequency words.
+Alongside keeping records of every child’s 1:1 teacher led read we assess children on the reading and writing of Ladybird, Caterpillar and Butterfly high frequency words.